-The School of Intervention Services offers a limited number of scholarships and graduate assistantships to degree-seeking students engaged in full-time graduate study.
+The School of Counseling and Special Education offers a limited number of scholarships and graduate assistantships to degree-seeking students engaged in full-time graduate study and who are available to work on campus.
 Graduate financial support is awarded based on the excellence of student credentials and the availability of funding.
 Eligibility is restricted to students with a minimum cumulative undergraduate GPA of 3.0 (or a minimum graduate GPA of 3.0 when graduate semesters hours are nine or greater).
-To receive full consideration, submit the Application for Graduate Funding by March 1 for study to begin summer or fall semester and October 15 for study to begin spring semester.
+To receive full consideration, submit the Application for Graduate Funding by March 1 for study to begin fall semester.

 For more information about the graduate programs in special education, contact Brenda Joy at 419-372-7259 or firstname.lastname@example.org

 Interested in becoming an Intervention Specialist in Ohio?
 Check out BGSU’s online Alternative Resident Educator Graduate Certificate Program to see if this may be the program for you.